top of page

 White Aesthetic Modern Fashion News Email Header.png

-An ongoing series of tartan noir crime novels set in Glasgow.
-Book seven out in March!
+Tartan noir crime novels set in Glasgow.

 Dark of Night